chop-dbhi/proband-connect-docs/source/index.html.md

 device     | Unique device/activity ID

 <aside class="notice">
- Each user must be configured with a device/activity id for each unique device or role that will be accessing the API.
-This can be done through the Django Admin interface.
+ Each user must be configured with a device/activity ID for each unique device or role that will be accessing the API.
+This can be done through the Django Admin interface (it is called a DeviceToken in the admin).
+You can either create one associated to the user with a preset ID or leave the ID empty.
+If left empty, the first time the user authenticates and reports an ID, that ID will be assigned.
+From then on, only that ID will work.
 </aside>

 Proband Connect requires the returned seesion key to be included in all API requests to the server in a header that looks like the following: